abhishekBansal/OpenGL_Experiments/TerrainGenerator/README.md

 Terrain Generator
 ==================

-A Terrain Generator/Visualizer based on algorithms taught on LightHouse3D.com(After making this i got to know they also have one and thats better :-/).
+A Terrain Generator/Visualizer based on algorithms described on LightHouse3D.com(After making this i got to know they also have one and thats better :-/).
 This again is CMake based project but go ahead and create a VS solution if you find it complex.
 Its tested on VS 2008(There are compilation issues with GLUI on higher versions)

 Library Dependancies: